 - Extra Curricular Experience, (& the key skills you’ve picked up)

 - Hobbies, Interests & Other Activities that could make you stand out as well rounded person

 Why you want to study the chosen course at that particular University

-Once you’ve got to grips with why you want to spend 3 – 4 years studying your degree, present your reasons concisely, personalise what you say and relate your reasons to your past experiences.
+Once you understand why you want to spend 3 – 4 years studying your degree, present your reasons concisely, personalise what you say, and relate your reasons to your past experiences.

 Previous Academic Experience